jimgarr/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ## Description
-This lab report includes how to download Visual Studio Code, how to connect to the remote access computer using ssh, and then using some commands once connected.
+This lab report includes how to download Visual Studio Code, how to connect to the remote access computer using ssh, and then running some commands once connected.

 ## Step 1: Downloading Visual Studio Code
 Visual Studio Code (VSCode) is what is used to connect to the remote computer so we have to download it first before attemtping to connect.
 If you don't already have VSCode installed, go to the link at [VSCode Download](https://code.visualstudio.com/) and follow the installation instructions.
 Once downloaded, open a window that should look like the following image.